Skip to main content

 In the world of network monitoring, the power of a packet sniffer, a crucial packet analyzer, can't be understated.
 It delves into headers and traffic data across network interfaces.
 This analyzer tool, used by end-users and IT experts, provides a unique view of traffic patterns and deep packet inspection.
 It identifies network issues, from lagging response time to hacker threats, and even gauges network bandwidth, especially related to DNS.
 A standout among network monitoring tools, it's essential for optimal network safety.

-What is Packet Sniffer?
+What Is Packet Sniffer?

 A packet sniffer, also known as a network sniffer or packet analyzer, is a diagnostic tool that captures, analyzes, and deciphers data packets as they traverse through various network interfaces.
 With its ability to operate in promiscuous mode, it observes data regardless of its intended destination.